 # Take the max_output_size highest scores:

-# min = jnp.minimum(jnp.count_nonzero(scores), max_output_size)
+# min = jnp.minimal(jnp.count_nonzero(scores), max_output_size)

 # indexes = jnp.argsort(out_scores, descending=True)[:min]